 Turkey unilaterally imposed quantitative restrictions on textiles effective January 1, 1996, when joining the Customs Union Agreement with the EU.
 These restrictions enable the EU to preserve remaining restrictions on textile and clothing products under the Multi Fibre Arrangement (MFA) since they cover, exactly the same items for which the EU has quantitative restrictions.
-Japan believed that this was a violation of Article 2 of the Agreement on Textiles and Clothing, which bans the imposition of any new import restrictions other than transitional safeguards for all measures except those in place prior to the launching of the WTO.
-It also clearly violates GATT Article XI, which provides for a general ban on quantitative restrictions, as well as Article XXIV: 5(a) stipulating that ORCs under a customs union shall not be higher or more restrictive than those prior to the formation of such union.
-In this case, Japan participated as a third party in both the WTO panel and the Appellate Body proceedings.
-The WTO found that these restrictions violated Articles XI and XIII of the GATT and Article 2 of the Agreement on Textiles and Clothing.
+In this case, it was found that the above measure taken by Turkey was a violation of Article 2 of the Agreement on Textiles and Clothing, which bans the imposition of any new import restrictions other than transitional safeguards for all measures except those in place prior to the launching of the WTO.
+It was also found that the measure violated GATT Article XI, which provides for a general ban on quantitative restrictions.
+Meanwhile, Turkey's claim that the measure was justified based on GATT Article XXIV: 5(a) was rejected, stipulating that ORCs under a customs union shall not be higher or more restrictive than those prior to the formation of such union.